 According to the American Cancer Society, there are approximately 235,000 new cancer diagnoses each year in the United States, and approximately 130,000 deaths from lung cancer.
 Lung cancer is the leading cause of cancer deaths in the United States.

-Specific types of lung cancer have been directly associated with asbestos exposure and there is typically asbestosis in these cases.
+Specific types of lung cancer have been directly associated with asbestos exposure and there is typically asbestosis present as well.
 Unfortunately, lung cancer can develop 20 or more years after initial asbestos exposure, making it hard to trace at times.

 Asbestos-Related Lung Cancer Types